avierstr/amplicon_sorter/README.md

 ### Release notes:

+2021/12/01:
+- major speed improvement by using the edlib library to do the comparison between sequences (see requirements for installation) (first tests between 5 - 10 x faster).
+- minor speed increase in merging groups (4 x).
+- bugfix when non existing path was given as output folder.
+Now a multilevel path can be given as input and output.
+- creation of read length histogram `-ho, --histogram_only` is now optional, no longer default.

 2021/11/16:
 - fixed rarely occurring bug
 - program checks if a newer version of Amplicon_sorter is available.